-The scenery begins to change as we head further east, with the sharp peaks of the Central Pyrenees being replaced by more rounded hills.
+The scenery begins to change as we head further east, with the sharp peaks of the High Pyrenees being replaced by more rounded hills of the Ariege region.

-Day 7 - Col de Port & Plateau de BeilleThe famous cols keep coming today as we head south-east towards Andorra, climbing over the Col de Port.
+Day 7 - Col de Port & Plateau de BeilleThe famous cols keep coming today as we head south-east towards Andorra, climbing over the Col de Port - Massat.

 Near to the end of the route we tackle the climb to Plateau de Beille - a challenging 15.8km with an average gradient of nearly 8%.

-The route finishes in the Spa town of Ax-Les-Thermes where we enjoy a well deserved dinner.
+The route finishes in the charming spa town of Ax-Les-Thermes.

-Day 8 - Port de Pailheres & Col de JauAt just over 80km long this is one of the shorter routes on the cycling tour; however, it begins by climbing to Port de Pailheres - one of the few passes in the Pyrenees with an altitude of more than 2,000m.
+Day 8 - Port de Pailheres & Col de JauAt just over 90km long this is one of the shorter routes on the cycling tour; however, it begins by climbing to Port de Pailhères - one of the few passes in the Pyrenees with an altitude of more than 2,000m.

-From here we continue over the picturesque Col de Jau before a long and welcome descent into the town of Prades.
+From here we continue over the picturesque Col de Jau before a long and welcome descent into the delightful Catalan town of Prades.

 Day 9 - The Mediterranean CoastThe final day of the cycling tour sees us reach the Mediterranean coast.
-At 100km and with no Hors Categorie climbs, this may even seem easy compared with some of the previous days!
+At 90km and with no Hors Categorie climbs (just the gentle Coll de Fontcouverte), this is a really enjoyable day to end the tour.

 Day 10 - Depart or Extensions